How Do I Become a Certified Clinical Research Coordinator?

 The Society of Clinical Research Associates (SoCRA) offers the Clinical Research Professional certification (CRP).
 To become certified, you must be a member of the association and provide evidence of full-time employment in the field.
 The amount of experience you are required to have is dependent upon the level of education you have completed.
 The CRP is available for clinical research coordinators, principal investigators, researchers, and others working in clinical research.

 The Association for Clinical Research Professionals (ACRP) offers a clinical research coordinator certification.
-To qualify for the ACRP certification, you must provide evidence of two years of full-time employment or four years of part-time employment in clinical research, although more experience may be required based on your education.
+To qualify for the ACRP certification, you must provide evidence of an associate or bachelor's degree or be a registered nurse (RN) and have a minimum of 3.500 hours of work experience.
+A high school diploma or experience as an LVN, LPN, medical assistant, or lab technician together with 4,500 hours of related work experience will also suffice.
 The ACRP also offers other certifications, such as Clinical Research Associate (CRA) and Clinical Physician Investigator (CPI).
 Each certification requires that you meet eligibility qualifications and pass an examination.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: